Algebras with a negation map: *Appendix A: Major examples of hypergroups and hyperfields and their power sets

-Distributivity fails for $\mathcal A$, since certain arcs cannot be obtained as unions of arcs.
+Distributivity fails since certain arcs cannot be obtained as unions of arcs.
 For example, take $a_1$ and $a_2$ almost to be antipodes, $b_1 = a_2,$ and the arc connecting $b_1$ and $b_2$ just passes the antipode of $a_1$; then $(a_1 \boxplus a_2)(b_1 \boxplus b_2)$ is the arc from $a_1$ to~$b_2,$ a little more than a semicircle, whereas $a_1 b_1 \boxplus a_1 b_2 \boxplus a_2 b_2$ is already all of $S^1.$ But this can be remedied by defining multiplication instead to be the convex union of hulls of the points on the arcs.
-(This could be seen as a special case of Theorem~\ref{distres}.)
-It is easy to check that Lemma~\ref{precedeq000} and the proof of Proposition~\ref{uniq66} are applicable, since set inclusion is antisymmetric, so $(\mathcal A, \tT, (-),\subseteq)$ remains a system for either choice of multiplication.
+(This can be viewed as a special case of Theorem~\ref{distres}.)
+It is easy to check that Lemma~\ref{precedeq008} and the proof of Proposition~\ref{uniq671} are applicable, since set inclusion is antisymmetric, so $(\mathcal A, \tT, (-),\subseteq)$ remains a hypersystem for either choice of multiplication.
+Viro~\cite{Vi} also presents another version.